-Level I: Observable inputs such as quoted prices in active markets for identical assets or liabilities.

-Level II: Inputs other than quoted prices that are observable for the asset or liability, either directly or indirectly; these include quoted prices for similar assets or liabilities in active markets and quoted prices for identical or similar assets or liabilities in markets that are not active.

-Level III: Unobservable inputs in which there is little or no market data available, which require the reporting entity to develop its own assumptions.
+- Level I: Observable inputs such as quoted prices in active markets for identical assets or liabilities.Level II: Inputs other than quoted prices that are observable for the asset or liability, either directly or indirectly; these include quoted prices for similar assets or liabilities in active markets and - quoted prices for identical or similar assets or liabilities in markets that are not active.Level III:Unobservable inputs in which there is little or no market data available, which require the reporting entity to develop its own assumptions.

-There are no investments held at June 30, 2017.
 The Theatre receives stock contributions which are immediately sold and distributed, net of expenses.